Navigation

 About scoliosis

 Scoliosis means that your spine curves in an abnormal way (more than 10 degrees).
-For most people with scoliosis, their spine will curve in the lower back or chest, making a C or S shape.
+For most people with scoliosis, their spine curves in the lower back or chest, making a C or S shape.
 Your spine may also twist, which can pull on your rib cage and cause a hump.

 Causes and types of scoliosis